pg-irc/ui-strings/README.md

 It is integrated with our Weblate application found here: https://translate.peacegeeks.org/

+This repository is used as a submodule for https://github.com/pg-irc/pathways-frontend

 ### Source Strings

 The English source strings are found in the `*.pot` files.
 The msgid's in the `*.pot` files are used to indicate which strings each locale needs to translate on Weblate.